Visiting Barcelona with Kids

 Things to do in Barcelona with Kids

 Are you hoping to qualify for parent of the year award?
-If so then one thing that will definitely ensure you get your kids vote is an afternoon go-karting at the city's best indoor track.
+If so then one thing that will definitely ensure you get your kids' vote is an afternoon go-karting at the city's best indoor track.
 They have special karts for children over 1.3m tall which are less powerful than the adult machines, and means they can race safety and securely.
 Who knows maybe your little one is the next Lewis Hamilton?

-Barcelona Treasure Hunt
+Solve A Treasure Hunt

-Ice Cream Tasting
+Go Ice Cream Tasting

 If the little ones have done a sterling job of behaving themselves throughout your whirlwind tour of the city's museums, then perhaps you'd like to reward them - and yourself - with some sweet treats.
 Barcelona has some lipsmackingly creative ice cream parlours with every flavour you could imagine for sale, from chocolate chip to lemon sorbet - and quite a few you couldn't, like curry flavour!
 Click on the link above for options.

 How many times a day do you find yourself telling your children "Don't touch that!", "Put that down!", "Get away from there!".
 Well for once you can relax a little.
 At the Mammoth Museum in the central El Borne district guests are actually allowed to handle ancient treasures like the genuine teeth and tusks of woolly mammoths, found recently in Siberia.
 The friendly staff have plenty of fascinating tales about the Ice Age as well.